Jesus-Vazquez-A/Insurence/README.md

 For people who have a worse health condition, it has higher medical insurance charges.
 Unlike those who do not smoke, they usually have a better state of health, as a consequence the insurance charge will be lower.

-### Project composition

-* **Exploratory analysis.**    We understand the nature of data

-* **Feature Engineering.**     We remove or transform the outliers.
-We transform outliers to missing values and replace them using a linear regression model.

-* **Search for the right model.**   We make comparisons between different models.
-As well as looking for the best combination of parameters.
-We will use the MSE as a performance metric, since it is less sensitive to outliers and what we are looking for is a model that generalizes well.
-We create 3 models: **polynomial regression**, **Gradient Boosting** and **XGBoost**.

-* **Definitive model.**   Create the best model again.
-And we save it for later use.

-* **App in  Streamlit.**  We use streamlit which is a specialized library for data science.
-That allows us to create applications easily.

 # Project summary.